dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 To upload metadata in CSV format you can make a POST request to the metadata endpoint:

-	/POST /api/metadata?classKey=<class-key>
+    POST /api/metadata?classKey=<class-key>

 The following object types are supported.
-The `classKey` query parameter is mandatory and found next to each object type in the table below.
+The `classKey` query parameter is mandatory and can be found next to each object type in the table below.

 <table>
 <caption>Object types and keys</caption>